Jakuko99/ST-Countdown/README.md

 # ST Countdown
 ## Application overview
 I created this program out of boredom, to track when the 4-th season of Stranger Things will come out.
 Entire application is written in Pascal using Lazarus IDE.
+By right clicking on the main photo, popup menu will appear.
+There you can find options for this program.
+In the program there is one hidden picture.
+<br>**Hint:** use right mouse button

+Backgrounds are fully customizable, just save your pictures in .jpg format and give them names starting from 1.
+When program couldn't find next file to load, it will load first one.
+In the Slideshow settings you can change duration of the picture and also enable repeat mode for slideshow and theme playback.
 ## To-do
 * Use different method to store images and program files
 * Add new features